http-tests/cache-tests/.github/CONTRIBUTING.md

   - `[header_name_string, header_value_string]`: headers to check that the response is either missing, or if they're present, that they do _not_ contain the given value string (evaluated against the whole header value).
 - `expected_response_text` - A string to check the response body against on the client.
 - `setup` - Boolean to indicate whether this is a setup request; failures don't mean the actual test failed.
-- `setup_tests` - Array of values that indicate whether the specified check is part of setup;
-  failures don't mean the actual test failed.
-One of: `["expected_type", "expected_status", "expected_response_headers", "expected_response_text", "expected_request_headers"]`
+- `setup_tests` - Array of values that indicate whether the specified check is part of setup; failures don't mean the actual test failed.
+One of: `["expected_type", "expected_method", "expected_status", "expected_response_headers", "expected_response_text", "expected_request_headers"]`

 `server.js` stashes an entry containing observed headers for each request it receives.
 When the test fetches have run, this state is retrieved and the expected_* lists are checked, including